albertogg/albertogg.github.com/content/blog/3d-printing/klipper-on-an-ender-3.md

 For this we need to do 4 things.
 1. Measure the screw diameter (Mine is M4)
 1. Know your probe offsets for X and Y
-1. Measure where are the screws located (both X and Y references)
+1. Measure where are the screws located in the bed (both X and Y references)
 1. Once you know your screws location add your probe offsets

 For example based on the above my configuration ended like this: